Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: A Penalized PCA Criterion, and its corresponding Penalized Covariance Decomposition criterion

-A natural strategy for optimizing the penalized PCA criterion \eqref{eqn:penpca} is block coordinate descent: that is, alternate between minimizing $h_{P,\bm{\lambda}}(\L,\Z;\X)$ over $\Z$ (with $\L$ fixed) and over $\L$ (with $\Z$ fixed).
-We now detail this general algorithm, which we call the \emph{Block-Iterative-Shrinkage PCA} (BISPCA).
+A natural strategy for optimizing the penalized PCA criterion \eqref{ebcd_eq:penpca} is block coordinate descent, alternating between minimizing over $\Z$ with $\L$ fixed (the ``rotation" step) and over $\L$ with $\Z$ fixed (the ``shrinkage" step).
+We call this approach the \emph{Block-Iterative-Shrinkage PCA} (BISPCA) algorithm.
+We briefly outline the two main steps in this algorithm.